Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 “Guaranteed” loan scams

 You get a letter that you’re guaranteed approval for a loan or credit card.
-There’s only one last task before you can get it: wire money for the application or taxes.
+There’s only one last task before you can get it: send money for the application or taxes.
 That’s easy enough, right?

 What to do